 There is a crack in everything

-I’m in third grade, and my Dad has just put me down to sleep.
-I’m suddenly panic stricken, as I realize that I’ve forgotten a homework assignment that’s due tomorrow morning.
+I’m in third grade and have just dozed off to sleep.
+Suddenly, I wake up panic-stricken and realize I’ve forgotten a homework assignment that’s due tomorrow morning.
 My perfect record, and the love that goes with it, will be lost if I don’t get out of bed and finish that assignment.

-Through the tears, I beg and plead and somehow convince my Dad to let me get out of bed, so I can do what I do – maintain my illusion of perfection.
+Through the tears, I beg and plead and somehow convince my Dad to let me get out of bed, so I can do what I do - achieve external victories and maintain an illusion of perfection.

 Hello, My Name is Curt

-I'm a high-achiever and a recovering perfectionist.
+I'm a recovering over-achiever and perfectionist.
 As you can see, I’ve been at it for a long time.

-For much of my life this strategy kind of, sort of served me.
+So, I spent most of my life chasing happiness and validation by trying to change my thinking, control my feelings and achieve big things.
+This strategy kind of, sort of served me - sometimes.
 I was always a straight A student and at the top of my class.
 I earned two doctorates and created two successful businesses.

 But there was a dark downside to my driven life.
-My accomplishments were the only things that made me feel worthy of love and attention.
-So, they left me empty, unhappy and afraid that someday I’d be figured out.
+It really truly felt like my feelings were telling me about my life.
+My external accomplishments were the only things that made me feel worthy of love, respect and attention.
+But they left me empty, unhappy and afraid that someday I’d be figured out.
 I was terrified that people would eventually discover that without the external victories, I was a hollow shell and unworthy of love.

 When I finally hit rock bottom, my health had tanked and caused me to lose my dental career forever.
 I was divorced, financially decimated, deeply in debt, darkly depressed, dependent on alcohol, and 50 pounds too heavy.

 For 6 months, I hosted a big-ass pity party for myself before I was ready to accept the truth.
 All of the horrible things that happened “to me” had one thing in common – Me.